8th Brigade (Australia): History

 A 2000 parliamentary inquiry noted that the brigade was at 32 percent of its operational strength.
 This placed it in a similar position to the 2nd Division's other brigades, all of which were well below 50 percent of operational staffing.
 Historian Ian Kuring has also written that in 2000, it was assessed that the brigade was at around 40 per cent authorised strength.
 In 2013, the brigade's engineer support was reorganised as the 8th Engineer Regiment, and was expanded to include two combat engineer squadrons, the 6th and 14th, and a construction squadron, the 102nd.
 Under Plan Beersheba, from mid-2015, the 8th Brigade was tasked with generating a battalion-sized combined arms battle group in support of the Regular Army's 7th Brigade as part of the Army's force generation cycle.
 This battle group was designated Battle Group Waratah.

 Following its conversion into a training brigade in 2017–2018, the 8th Brigade – with its headquarters at Dundas, New South Wales – transferred its combat and combat support units, such as engineers, to other formations with the majority being transferred the 5th Brigade.
 The 8th Brigade then became responsible for the management of training delivered to Reserve soldiers through six different university regiments.
-This includes basic recruit training, officer cadet courses, and initial employment courses for a variety of corps including infantry, armoured, engineers, artillery and transport.
+This includes basic recruit training, officer cadet courses, and initial employment training (IET) courses for a variety of corps including infantry, armoured, engineers, artillery and transport.

-Structure
+On June 30 2024 in a ceremony at Randwick Barracks, the 8th Brigade transferred from the 2nd Division to Forces Command.
+The change was the result of the wider Army Force Structure reorganisation following the release of the Defence Strategic Review.
+The change means Forces Command is now responsible for individual and collective training across the Army, including Army Reserve training.

+Organisation

-The 8th Brigade currently consists of:
+As of 2023 the 8th Brigade consists of: